 “The challenge is that ‘many adult children of baby boomers’ rarely have the time that is needed to gather all the necessary information about the services that would be helpful to their parent.
 This means the parent often remains in their ‘ineffective’ situation for longer.
 But also, connected to this, is that often the adult child is trying to show the parent that it may be best if they no longer live in the family home that has functional issues relating to the parents’ current health conditions or lifestyle needs.
 The other challenge is for the adult child to find and provide solid information to parents without making the parents feel as though their child is ‘babying’ them or trying to take over.
 Seniors Real Estate Specialists like me can help with all of this.”

-SRES®-designated REALTORS are knowledgeable about these things and will save you much time by handling them for you:
+SRES®-designated REALTORS® are knowledgeable about these things and will save you time by finding reputable services or handling them for you:

 Senior housing options and locations